Akanakis1/Digit-Recognizer/README.md

 ## 🔍 Motivation

 Digit recognition is a classic image classification challenge that serves as a benchmark for many machine learning techniques.
-This project explores different algorithmic approaches and demonstrates how pipelines and model evaluation can lead to robust and high-accuracy classifiers on this visual dataset.
+This project explores various algorithmic approaches and demonstrates how pipelines and model evaluation can yield robust, high-accuracy classifiers on this visual dataset.

 ---